 The Nominating and Corporate Governance Committee considers candidates for Board membership suggested by its members and other Board members, as well as by management and stockholders.
 The Nominating and Corporate Governance Committee may also use outside consultants and third-party search firms to assist in identifying candidates.
 The Nominating and Corporate Governance Committee is responsible for assessing whether a candidate may qualify as an independent director.
 Each possible candidate is discussed and evaluated in detail before being recommended to the Board.
-The Nominating and Corporate Governance Committee utilizes the same criteria for evaluating candidates regardless of the source of the referral.
+The Nominating and Corporate Governance Committee services of the referral.

 The Nominating and Corporate Governance Committee recommends, and the Board nominates, candidates to stand for election as directors.
 Stockholders may nominate persons to be elected as directors and, as noted above, may suggest candidates for consideration by the Nominating and Corporate Governance Committee.
-If a stockholder wishes to suggest a person to the Nominating and Corporate Governance Committee for consideration as a director candidate, he or she must provide the same information as required of a stockholder who intends to nominate a director pursuant to the procedures contained in Section 3.3 of our Bylaws, in accordance with the same deadlines applicable to director nominations, as described below under "General Matters-Stockholder Proposals and Nominations."
+If a stockholder wishes to suggest a person to the Nominating and Corporate Governance Committee, he or she must provide the same information as required of a stockholder who intends to nominate a director pursuant to the procedures contained in Section 3.3 of our Bylaws, in accordance with the same deadlines applicable to director nominations, as described below under "General Matters-Stockholder Proposals and Nominations."